utsav2002/AutoBlog-Engine/README.md

 ## ✨ Overview

-Manually handling SEO research, writing articles, and crafting social media posts is time-consuming. **Autoblog Engine** automates the entire process.
+Manually handling SEO research, writing articles, and crafting social media posts is time-consuming. **AutoBlog-Engine** automates the entire process.
 It starts with a cron job, performs in-depth SEO research, generates high-quality articles, creates corresponding social media posts, and then publishes them, all with minimal human intervention.

 The entire workflow is orchestrated by **n8n**, with **Google Sheets** acting as the central "brain" and control panel, updated in real-time via webhooks and enhanced with **Google Apps Script**.